AdobeDocs/genstudio.en/help/user-guide/beta-release-notes.md

 ---
-title: Adobe GenStudio for Performance Marketers beta release notes
+title: Adobe GenStudio for Performance Marketers Beta release notes
-description: Learn about the latest feature introductions and enhancements to Adobe GenStudio.
+description: Learn about the latest features and enhancements to Adobe GenStudio.
 ---

-# Adobe GenStudio for Performance Marketers beta release notes
+# Adobe GenStudio for Performance Marketers Beta release notes

-These notes highlights significant Adobe GenStudio fixes and enhancements for the week ending August 16.
+These notes highlight significant Adobe GenStudio fixes and enhancements for the week ending August 16.

 ## Highlights